meduzen/blog/vitepress/articles/macos-sonoma-download-xcode-simulators-slow-bandwidth.md

 The command should take around 20 seconds to run.
 Now you can open Spotlight and type _Simulator_.

-w00t!
+<abbr title="We own the other team">w00t</abbr>!
 Another dumb mystery that should not exist is now solved. 💁‍♂️

 ## What are Xcode Simulators, by the way?